 To achieve Aims 1 and 2: For continuous outcomes of interest (mean change of MADRS total score from baseline to each of the two endpoints), descriptive statistics (such as mean, standard deviation, median, and range) as well as confidence intervals for the location of center (mean and median) will be computed.
 For dichotomous outcomes of interest (response and remission at each of the two endpoints, and specific adverse events throughout the four-month treatment period), descriptive statistics (such as frequency and percentage) as well as confidence intervals for the proportion will be computed.

-To achieve Aim 3: One-sample tests will be used to determine whether the real-world data is consistent with the historical clinical trial results.
+To achieve Aim 3 when it is approved by the IRB: One-sample tests will be used to determine whether the real-world data is consistent with the historical clinical trial results.
 For continuous outcomes, either one-sample t-tests or Wilcoxon signed rank tests will be used.
 For dichotomous outcomes, binomial proportion tests will be used.

 To achieve Exploratory Aim: Analyses of variance or covariance and logistic regressions will be used to assess the associations between patient’s response to the intranasal esketamine treatment and patient characteristics.